Mary – the world she lived in

 The absence of arches, girders, and roof tiles suggests that roofs were thatched, with wooden ceiling beams supporting a thick bed of straw or reeds, which protected the beams from dampness and was itself covered with packed mud for insulation.

-Many of the houses had cavities hollowed out underneath them.
+Many of the houses had primitive cellars – cavities hollowed out underneath them.
 These were used to store grain or as water tanks.
-Many dwellings were built around caves used for living space – which underscores the humble status of the little village.
+Many dwellings were built around caves used for living space – which underscores the humble status of this little village.

 What about money?